RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 ## The Consequences

 I don't wish to get into the rights and wrongs of PHP's approach to type declarations, smarter people than I have designed and implemented them.
 But the consequences of this approach should be obvious.
-The most important being PHP's type system cannot be trusted.
+The most important is PHP's type system cannot be trusted.
 And this means low level integrity errors can slip into code unless you are meticulous with `declare(strict_types=1);` statements.

 It also means you should be careful when testing code.
 For instance when unit testing with [PHPUnit](https://phpunit.de/manual/6.5/en/appendixes.assertions.html#appendixes.assertions.assertSame) you should use `assertSame()` instead of `assertEquals()`.
 This is because `assertSame()` checks value and type where as `assertEquals()` only checks value.
 And if you want to ensure code integrity you need to check type as well as value.

 Type declarations are a big step forward for PHP and I believe all PHP developers should use them whether `declare(strict_types=1);` is on or off.
-It is though important that PHP developers understand how they work as misunderstanding PHP's type system will lead to bugs and will have negative effects on your applications.
+It is though important that PHP developers understand how they work as misunderstanding PHP's type system will lead to bugs and will have negative effects on applications.

 For more information on PHP's type system I suggest you [read the RFC](https://wiki.php.net/rfc/scalar_type_hints_v5) on PHP scalar type declarations.